kuma35/thinking-forth-translate/chapter3.rst

 Finally, we’ll need a component to display the field on the video screen.
-For the sake of simplicity, let’s plan on creating one word only, REDISPLAY, to redisplay the entire field after each key is pressed.
+For the sake of simplicity, let’s plan on creating one word only, ``REDISPLAY``, to redisplay the entire field after each key is pressed.

 .. code-block:: none